borisovg/metalsmith-uglify/README.md

 [gulp-uglify](https://github.com/terinjokes/gulp-uglify) plugin and made this plugin do only one thing: uglify.

-Currently, sourcemaps are not supported, but I plan on working that in the future if it's something that people use.
-Or even better, a PR would be happily accepted.
-If someone is super interested in taking over maintenance, I wouldn't mind passing on the reigns.

-Concatenating and minifying all the .js files is also not supported at the moment.
+Concatenating and minifying all the .js files are not supported at the moment.
 For now, use [metalsmith-concat](https://www.npmjs.com/package/metalsmith-concat) to concatenate, then minify afterward.